Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Optional parameters

 Note: Parameter names and values are case sensitive.
-If you do not need an optional parameter, do not include it in the event.
-For example, if the orderID parameter has no data, do not set add "orderID" : "" (an empty string).
-Instead, omit the parameter.
+If you don't need an optional parameter, don't include it.
+For example, if the orderID parameter has no data, do not add "orderID" : "" (an empty string).

 Parameter Description Example